mattermost/mattermost-handbook/operations/operations/company-processes/company-agreements.md

 ## Who can send agreements for signature?

-**ONLY** the following staff are approved to send agreementss to be e-signed:
+**ONLY** the following staff are approved to send agreements to be e-signed:

 ### Approved Mattermost staff